-The Kindergarten (former U6) and First Grade (former U7) program is
+The Kindergarten and First Grade program is:

 - a clinic format that emphasizes skill development through age appropriate games and activities.